NTNU-IMT/stormbird/book/src/introduction.md

 ## Overview of Different Flavors
 Stormbird itself is a [Rust](https://www.rust-lang.org/) library.
 Rust is a nice programming language that offers a unique combination of high computational speed, and a modern user friendly developer experience.
 However, there are also three other ways to use the functionality without knowing how to program in Rust, listed below:

-- Through a `Python` interface, which is facilitated by an interface library known as `pystormbird`.
+- Through a `Python` interface, which is facilitated by a the library `pystormbird`.
 - Run `FMI/FMU` simulation based on the `StormbirdLiftingLine` `FMU`.
 - For running actuator line simulations, there is an [OpenFOAM](https://www.openfoam.com/) interface.
-T

 The final goal for the book is to cover all approaches as much as possible, as much of the functionality is shared between them. **However**, the `Python` interface is considered the most straight forward to use, and will therefore be prioritized in the beginning.
 The other two will come later.